shlee4458/raft-distributed-kv/README.md

 - Optimize usage of locks: Performance may be not optimized due to overusage of locks.
 - Add persistent memory for each server: In case more than half of the server dies, consensus may get reverted.
 In order to prevent this, persistent memory for each server is required.
 - Membership change: For the current design, server starts with the pre configured membership of other server information.
 This may not scale well, when other server may join and the current server may leave.
 - Develop analytical model to simulate, and test edge cases: there are lots of edge cases that I was not able to test, especially network partition.
+- Include solution for corner cases including, leader failure while the customer order is being sent